 Following the detailed planning and preparation discussed in Chapter 1, the sponsor, facilitator, and participants gather to conduct the evaluation in a workshop setting.
-The evaluation entails the participants' assessing cybersecurity maturity across ten cybersecurity domains (logical groupings of cybersecurity practices) and the discussion of results and next steps.
+The evaluation entails the participants' assessing cybersecurity maturity across ten cybersecurity domains (logical groupings of cybersecurity practices) and discussing results and next steps.